As an Amazon Associate I earn from qualifying purchasesPainted Hammers

 Take a piece of construction paper and hold it like a hotdog bun.
 Fold the top down to the bottom.
 Then take the paper and turn it so that the fold is on the right side.
-Then go down about an inch from the top and on both sides of the paper cut about 2" in (on each side) but NOT all the way in to the middle.
-These two cuts with make the collar if you fold the two pieces down to the middle.
+Then go down about an inch from the top and on both sides of the paper cut about 2" in (on each side) but NOT all the way into the middle.
+These two cuts make the collar if you fold the two pieces down to the middle.
 Add a wallpaper tie and it is precious.
 You could cut the folded side so that it will open up and put a poem on the inside.
 You could add a pocket and fill it with "coupons" for dad.

-Cover a nice size or odd shaped jar with masking tape ripped in small pieces, making sure it is covered well overlapping in all directions.
+Cover a nice size or oddly shaped jar with masking tape ripped in small pieces, making sure it is covered well overlapping in all directions.
 Once covered wipe on brown paste shoe polish with an old rag.
 Rub in well.
 Apply again and wipe again.
 It looks like leather when done.
 Really neat to hold pencils etc. for their desk.

 Cut off curved sides from meat trays.
 Have children decorate using permanent markers (I know it's hard for the young ones to keep permanent markers off everything, so you may need to keep an eye on them.)
 With a black permanent marker write your message.
-I had the children write it with a pencil first and then trace with marker.
+I had the children write it with a pencil first and then trace with a marker.
 We used the message Happy Fathers Day.
 With a sharp instrument make a hole in the meat tray close to the edge but not too close.
-Write the kids name and the date and any other special message also with permanent marker.
+Write the kids name and the date and any other special message also with a permanent marker.
 Now the really neat stuff.
 Place the meat trays on a cookie sheet lined with foil and place in a low oven for 2-5 minutes.
 (Keep an eye on them as they tend to roll up and stick together) The meat trays heat up, shrink and get hard.
 I added a key ring in the hole and made key chains for Father's Day.
 The mother's in my class were very upset and jealous that the fathers were getting this.

 Fill a latex examination glove with clean sand.
 I used it out of our school sandbox so I sifted it first.
 I will let the children do all of this.
-Fill the glove until it s very full.
+Fill the glove until its very full.
 Then tie it in a knot.
 I will let the children decorate it with permanent markers all colors.
-On the palm area write: To the best Dad, Hands Down!
+On the palm, area writes: To the best Dad, Hands Down!
 On the fingers add smile faces. : ) add hair etc...Write: I Love You down the fingers.
-Write: Happy Father's Day on the back palm area.
+Write Happy Father's Day on the back palm area.
 Add fingernails, color them red.
 Add rings ....get creative.
 Now this blob hand is a great item to set on a desk.
 It's very unique.
-It can be posed.
+It can be posted.
 Add your rings to the fingers.
 It can hold small cards.
 Great stress reliever.
 You can lay it flat & press down on the palm area to make an indentation.
 It can hold small coins.
-I don't think many dad's have these.
+I don't think many dads have these.
 When I was experimenting with the gloves all my co-workers wanted one.
 Keep in mind that you want the glove to be full so that the fingers stand upright.
 You also need to squeeze out any air that is inside the glove so you don't have a bubble.
 It is very easy to do.

-Let the children wrap their gifts in wrapping paper they have made from newsprint stamped with fish shaped sponge painting (or car/truck sponge shapes).
+Let the children wrap their gifts in wrapping paper they have made from newsprint stamped with fish-shaped sponge painting (or car/truck sponge shapes).

 Get candle wax and small candle holders.
-Pour the wax in and insert wick and its ready to burn.
+Pour the wax in and insert the wick and its ready to burn.

-Fill a baby food jar with colored sand and insert wick.
+Fill a baby food jar with colored sand and insert the wick.
 Next, pour melted wax on top.
 (To make colored sand mix salt and food coloring then microwave for a few seconds)